 To me, nothing screams “comfort” and “hearty” like a warm and spicy bowl of chili.
-This winter season, why not whip up a batch of my Special Whiskey Chili to warm your soul from the inside out!
-It’s a great meal to double up for large crowd or to ensure that you’ll have leftovers for a few days.
-It doesn’t take long to make but the smoky flavor from the paprika, liquid, smoke, and chipotle peppers makes it takes like it has have been cooking for hours.
-The whiskey gives it a really nice depth of flavor along with the special ingredients.
-You can adjust the spicy level by leaving out the chipotle pepper or adding more if you enjoy the fire like my husband and myself.
-The spicier the better in our opinion!
-You might be asking what’s so special about it?
-Well, stick around and you’ll find out.
+This winter season, why not whip up a batch of my Whiskey Chili to warm your soul from the inside out!
+It’s a great meal to double up for large crowd or to ensure leftovers for a few days.
+It doesn’t take long to make but the smoky flavor from the paprika, liquid smoke, and chipotle peppers will make it taste like it has have been slow-cooking for hours.
+The whiskey gives it a really nice depth of flavor along with the two other "super secret" ingredients.
+You'll find out what those are in just a second!

 Total cook and prep time 30-45 min

 2 cans of black beans (with the liquid)

 1 (canned) chipotle pepper in adobo (just one of the peppers, don’t do what I do and add the whole can!)